benjiwilli/react_flow_conceptual/docs/EDUCATOR_QUICK_START.md

-# 🎓 LinguaFlow Educator Quick Start Guide
+# 🎓 VerbaPath Educator Quick Start Guide

 **Get started with AI-powered ESL learning pathways in under 5 minutes**

 ---

-## 🚀 What is LinguaFlow?
+## 🚀 What is VerbaPath?

-LinguaFlow is an **AI-Powered ESL Learning Orchestrator** designed specifically for Alberta K-12 educators.
+VerbaPath is an **AI-Powered ESL Learning Orchestrator** designed specifically for Alberta K-12 educators.
 It helps you:

 - ✨ Create **personalized learning pathways** for ESL students
 - 🌍 Support students' **native languages** (14+ languages)